 - Building Exterior (8th + Hope)

 If you have a building, then you have a building exterior.
 That’s your calling card!
 This is one of my favorite building exteriors because of how we got it!
 We had a great idea to go across the street and shoot from the top floor of the parking structure…brilliant!
 Except, the parking structure wasn’t far enough away to capture the entire building in one shot.
-Our only choice was to shoot multiple frames at slightly different angles and assemble in Photoshop.
+Our only choice for this apartment community photo was to shoot multiple frames at slightly different angles and assemble in Photoshop.

 - Kitchen (Colony at The Lakes)